 Grammar stage

 This stage is when students are introduced to the basic building blocks of language and communication, such as phonics, vocabulary, and grammar.
-It is focused on the acquisition of knowledge.

 Logic stage

-In this stage, students start to learn how to think critically and analyze information.
 They learn how to ask questions, make arguments, and evaluate evidence.
 The focus is on the development of reasoning skills.

 Rhetoric stage

 In this stage, students learn how to communicate effectively, both in writing and verbally.
-They learn how to organize their thoughts and express themselves clearly and persuasively.
-The focus is on the ability to communicate knowledge.

 If you don’t know that much about classical education or you want to brush up on the subject, watch the video below from my Youtube Channel, How to Homeschool.
-This will help you brush up on the 7 liberal arts.

-The Quadrivium and the 7 Liberal Arts
+The Quadrivium and The 7 Liberal Arts

 The Quadrivium is the latter part of the 7 liberal arts and is usually studied in later years or in college.